Singsås Station

-Singsås Station (Singsås stasjon) is a railway station located in the village of Singsås in the municipality of Midtre Gauldal in Trøndelag county, Norway.
+Singsås Station (Singsås stasjon) is a railway station located in the village of Singsås in Midtre Gauldal Municipality in Trøndelag county, Norway.
 It is located along the Rørosbanen railway line.
 The station is served three times daily in each direction by the Trøndelag Commuter Rail service between Røros and Trondheim.
 The service is operated by SJ Norge.

 History

 The station was opened in 1876, one year before the Rørosbanen railway line was completed.